thernly/Scandalous/Readme.md

 8.  **Options:**
     *   `Auto Deskew`: Check this box to enable automatic straightening of scanned images.
     *   `Exclude Blank Pages`: Check this box to enable automatic detection and removal of blank pages from the scan job.
+    *   **OCR**: Check this box to enable OCR for scanned documents.
+When enabled:
+        *   Set the "Tessdata Folder" to the directory containing your `.traineddata` files.
+        *   Select the desired OCR language from the dropdown.
 9.  **Scanner Information:**
     *   Click "Get Scanner List" to populate the list box with names of available scanners detected on your system.
     *   The selected scanner will be used for scanning operations.